-Thouse dan de 1 702 1427 to somedule your pre op diago.
-THES HESE MUST BE DONE PRIOR TO SURGERY.
-My S Spine Surgery Pre-Operative Education Class: Drior to Pre-Admission Nursing assessment you must: Get pre-op labs done (including MRSA swab) Make an appointment to get clearance from your primary care doctor See your Cardiologist and/or any other specialists if directed by surgeon Prior to surgery you must: Attend Pre-Operative Education Class Attend Pre-Admission Nursing assessment (this may be in person or you may receive a phone call) Have co-payments ready if applicable Read your Guidebook Choose a 'coach' to assist in your recovery Plan your discharge and obtain your DME.
-(Back braces, Aspen [hard] collar, soft collar).
-Prepare your home for after surgery Stop taking any over-the-counter medications/supplements, vitamins and any anti-inflammatories (such as ibuprofen, naproxen, ect.)
-7-10 days prior to surgery Stop taking any blood thinners prior to your surgery (unless directed differently by your physician) Start your Chlorhexidine Soap as instructed
+- Attend Pre-Operative Education Class - □ Please contact our Outpatient Physical Therapy department at: 772-581-2068 - Attend Pre-Admission Nursing assessment (you will receive a phone call the day before surgery, or on the Friday before if the surgery is scheduled for Monday) - □ Have co-payments ready if applicable - Read your Guidebook - Choose a family member or care partner to assist in your recovery - □ Plan your discharge and obtain your rolling walker, and bedside commode - Prepare your home for after surgery - □ Stop taking any over-the-counter medications/supplements, vitamins and any anti-inflammatories (such as ibuprofen, naproxen, ect.)
+7-10 days prior to surgery - □ Stop taking any blood thinners prior to your surgery (unless directed differently by your physician) - Start your Chlorhexidine Soap as instructed

-THE SPINE PROGRAM AT MELBOURNE REGIONAL MEDICAL CENTER DISCHARGE PLANNING ASSESSMENT
+THE SPINE PROGRAM AT SEBASTIAN RIVER MEDICAL CENTER DISCHARGE PLANNING ASSESSMENT

 Patient's Name: Surgery Date:

 Patient's Phone Number: () Height: Weight:

-Name of Family Member/Caregiv Family/friend/coach will be hold
+Name of Family Member/Caregiver/Coach:

-Family Member/Caregiver/Coach n Phone Number:
+Family Member/Caregiver/Coach Phone Number:

 Area of Surgery: NECK or BACK (circle one)

 Surgeon's Name:

 Discharge Plan:

-Preferred Home Health Care Pro vider:
+Preferred Home Health Care Provider:

-Circle any equipment you already Brace (Neck Or Back) 2 Wheel Walker
+Circle any equipment you already have at home: Brace (Neck Or Back) Bedside Commode 2 Wh eel Walker

 How many stairs do you have in your home:

-Please provide any other informa ation that may affect you •
+Please provide any other information that may affect your discha irge plan (transportation issues, etc.)

 Post-Op pain medications; Keep this medicine at home: